Thornaci/Steem-Tracker/README.md

 * Tag history page added.
 Now you can display comments, total payouts (in sbd), net votes and posts top 10 category.

+#### 1.4

+* Post history page added.
+Now you can display a user's posts and pending payouts history for last week (0-7 days).

 The app is in progress, but already functional.

 You can contribute to the app, just do a pull request.